Haffi112/haffi112.github.io/_posts/2016-05-15-lif-neuron.md

-neuron you can do so using the [nest-simulator](http://www.nest-initiative.org/) and the [$$\mathtt{iaf\_cond\_exp}$$](https://github.com/nest/nest-simulator/blob/master/models/iaf_cond_exp.cpp) neuron model (the parameters chosen are from there).
+neuron you can do so using the [nest-simulator](http://www.nest-initiative.org/) and the [$$\mathtt{iaf\_cond\_exp}$$](https://github.com/nest/nest-simulator/blob/master/models/iaf_cond_exp.cpp) neuron model {% cite meffin2004analytical %} where the parameters are from.

 <div id="neuron"></div>